 The first is called a partial blackout, and this can happen with just a relatively small amount of alcohol.
-You may forget things like the names of people or information that you would ordinarily be able to recall easily.
+You may forget things like the names of people or information that you would ordinarily be able to easily recall.

 The reason binge drinking has these effects on your short-term memory and creates blackouts is because your blood alcohol level rises too quickly.
-How much alcohol will lead to a blackout depends on many individual factors including your weight, whether or not you ate before drinking and how much you drink, among other factors.
+How much alcohol will lead to a blackout depends on many individual factors, including your weight, whether or not you ate before drinking, and how much you drink, among other factors.

-Even without the occurrence of Wernicke-Korsakoff Syndrome, people who drink excessively often experience memory and cognition problems.
+Even without the occurrence of WKS, people who drink excessively often experience memory and cognition problems.
 For example, with alcohol and memory loss the majority of heavy, chronic drinkers have some level of impairment in their cognitive function.
 It can range from mild to moderate, and alcohol use in the long-term is related to reduced brain size.

 National Institute on Alcohol Abuse and Alcoholism.
 “Alcohol’s Damaging Effects on the Brain.”
 National Institutes of Health, October 2004.
 Accessed June 3, 2020.

 National Institute of Neurological Disorders and Stroke.”Wernicke-Korsakoff Syndrome Information Page.”
 NINDS, March 2019.
 Accessed June 18, 2020.